 It once was that when you bought a budget guitar you tended to get what you paid for: an instrument with suboptimal playability and intonation and a small, choked sound.
 But these days, affordable instruments in general stand up much more favorably to their counterparts with four- or even five-figure price tags.

-This month here on AG’s website we’ll be looking at all kinds of relatively inexpensive gear—guitars, amps, accessories, and more—pieces that our reviewers have scrutinized for your benefit.
-We’ll start with some small-bodied guitars, which have generated renewed interest in recent years, all priced at well under a grand.
+Here we’ll be looking at some small-bodied guitars—instruments that our reviewers have scrutinized for your benefit, all priced at well under a grand.

 While larger guitars like dreadnoughts are preferred for their powerful sounds, especially in the bluegrass realm, more compact models offer advantages.
 They can be great for players with smaller hands, are sometimes more sonically balanced than bigger guitars, and can double as travel instruments.